 A reader recently noted that I don't cook with potatoes very often.
 It's not that I don't enjoy potatoes, but in general, I consume carbohydrate-packed foods like pasta and potatoes in moderation.
 My reader's observation got me thinking about the versatility of such foods, however, and I quickly recalled one of my favorite spicy potato recipes made with "panch phoran", a spice mixture of fenugreek, nigella, mustard, cumin and fennel seeds (also known as panch phoron, panch puran, panchpuran, punch puram, punchpuram, and Bengali five-spice).
-If you don't happen to have any panch phoran on hand, it's easy to make your own (see below) and it keeps in a sealed jar for a good many months.
+If you don't happen to have any panch phoran on hand, it's easy to make your own and it keeps in a sealed jar for a good many months.
+Simply combine equal parts of each seed and store in your pantry until needed.

 Depending on the size of your pan and the quantity of potatoes you use, it might be necessary to fry the potatoes in two batches to ensure they brown evenly.
 Simply set the first batch of potatoes aside while you fry up the second batch and then return all of the potatoes to the pan before adding the spice mixture and lemon juice.